jarviscanada/jarvis_data_eng_ModhoopMitra/README.md

 **Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ModhoopMitra/tree/master/python_data_analytics)]: Led a PoC analytics project to assist a client in examining customer shopping behavior to improve marketing strategies and drive revenue growth.
 Uncovered insights that enabled the client's marketing team to create targeted campaigns, such as personalized promotions, email marketing, and events, for both new and existing customers.
 The analytics were performed using Python, Jupyter Notebook, and Pandas for data manipulation and analysis, with NumPy used for numerical computations.

+**Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ModhoopMitra/tree/master/hadoop)]: Designed and implemented a Hadoop-based data processing pipeline to help Data Analytics team transition from SAP and R. Provisioned and configured a Hadoop cluster on GCP using HDFS, YARN, and MapReduce for distributed storage and processing.
+Developed optimized HiveQL queries to analyze the World Development Indicators (WDI) dataset, focusing on data cleaning and GDP trend analysis.
+Utilized Apache Zeppelin for interactive data exploration and visualization while ensuring pipeline efficiency by thoroughly testing and validating HiveQL queries.

+**Spark** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ModhoopMitra/tree/master/spark)]: Implemented a data analytics solution for a client marketing team by leveraging Apache Spark (PySpark) for distributed data processing, enabling the handling of large customer transaction datasets.
+Evaluated two Spark environments, Zeppelin (on Hadoop) and Databricks (on AWS), to assess their scalability and efficiency in big data processing.
+Utilized Databricks Delta Lake and HDFS for Zeppelin, with Hive Metastore managing schema and table structures.
+Processed and analyzed customer transaction data and retention statistics, providing valuable insights that improved marketing campaign targeting, while using structured APIs for efficient querying of large datasets.

 ## Highlighted Projects
 **Web app for restaurants (Restify)** [[GitHub](https://github.com/mm-3/rest-ify)]: Developed a full-stack social media web application tailored for restaurant-related interactions, creating a robust platform for users to engage with restaurant profiles, blogs, feeds, and more.
 Utilized Django on the backend to build and extend models for user and restaurant profiles, blogs, and other features, and used SQLite as the database to store and manage data efficiently.
 To ensure scalability and flexibility, a REST API was implemented using the Django REST Framework.
 The frontend was developed using React, providing a dynamic and interactive user interface.
 React components interacted seamlessly with the Django backend through the REST API to fetch and update data.
 Bootstrap was employed for styling, ensuring a responsive and visually appealing design across various devices.